circleci/circleci-docs/.github/ISSUE_TEMPLATE/typo_report.md

 # Typo Details
 - What is incorrect?
-- What should it be corrected to?
+- How do you think it should be changed?